SHAIKH ESKANDER

 Short Bio

 I am a Post-doctoral Research Officer at LSE’s Grantham Research Institute (GRI) and Center for Climate Change Economics and Policy (CCCEP).
-I also
+I also teach Applied Econometrics and supervise graduate students at LSE’s Department of Geography & the Environment.

 I am an applied microeconomist with primary research focus in environmental, natural resource and development economics.
 I apply econometrics and applied microeconomic theory to problems in agriculture, sustainable development, transboundary negotiations, climate change, private sector & household adaptation and marine resources.